 XP for discovery always made more sense than XP for killing.
 It is THE standard nowadays.
 Let’s just pretend it was always like this.
 It is the only way to get XP in Cypher apart from GM intrusions.

 Old school PCs are very minimalistic because the character sheet is mostly there for when players make a mistake.
 Players are not meant to solve problems with die rolls, but with their own ingenuity.
 Therefore, present them with problems that don’t require obscure knowledge, have no simple solution, but have many difficult solutions.

 Personally, I always liked this.
-In CS this kind of play is regarded as a default driven by how the task resolution works.
+In Cypher this kind of play is regarded as a default driven by how the task resolution works.
 A player tells the GM what she wants to do.
-GM adjudicates.
-Only then the player looks at her sheet to check if there is anything that might help her lower the difficulty of the task, not if she can do or not do a thing.
+The GM adjudicates.
+Only then does the player look at her sheet to check if there is anything that might help her lower the difficulty of the task, not if she can do or not do a thing.

 Cleverness Rewarded, Not Thwarted

 Clever solutions to a problem should usually work, as long as they are within the realm of possibility.
 Be generous.
 If the action is unlikely or dangerous, call for a save or ability check, but only forbid a creative solution if it is clearly impossible.